-Joe Krolick was a staff filmer at 411VM and is one of the most Prolific Skate Filmmakers Ever
+Joe was a filmer at 411VM and is one of the most prolific skate filmers ever

 I first picked up a video camera when I was 13.
 I broke my leg and bugged my mum for a camera so I could still hang out with my friends while they skated.
 It was a Sony 8mm from the pawn shop; I think it was like $300 in 1993.